An Aging America Increases Demand for Healthcare Professionals

 Whether seniors are living on their own, in assisted living or in nursing homes, they use medical services more frequently than younger people.
 So whether you’re interested in becoming a certified nursing assistant, a medical assistant, an ultrasound tech or an MRI tech, you can expect to be in more and more demand as Baby Boomers age (see https://www.bls.gov/ooh/).

 Interested in a career in healthcare?
-Call (312) 236-9000 or email admissions@mccollege.edu to set up a campus visit today!
+Call (312) 236-9000 or email admissions@mccollege.edu to learn more about our programs today!

 Sources